nikerla/vc-content/Pages/forms/contact-form.md

 						</li>
 						<li>
 							<span class="title">Do we need to have any Virto Commerce development skills to take advantage of Cloud Hosting Services?</span>
-							<span class="descr">To receive the full benefits of this programs we recommend having at least one in-house Virto Commerce developer or an outside consultant involved with your company (we can recommend some).</span>
+							<span class="descr">To receive the full benefits of this program we recommend having at least one in-house Virto Commerce developer or an outside consultant involved with your company (we can recommend some).</span>
 						</li>
 						<li>
 							<span class="title">Can I use Community Edition?</span>
-							<span class="descr">Community edition can only be used for sites or businesses that generate less than USD1,000,000 gross annual revenue.
+							<span class="descr">Community edition can only be used for sites or businesses that generate less than 1 million USD gross annual revenue.
 							Sites running community edition must have "powered by link" in the layout which displays a link to virtocommerce.com.</span>
 						</li>
 						<li>
 							<span class="title">How do I remove "powered by link" while using Community Edition?</span>
-							<span class="descr">You will need to get production deployment community license.
-Please fill the form on this page making sure to complete information about your company and website domain you want to use for community license.</span>
+							<span class="descr">You will need to get our production deployment community license.
+Please fill the form on this page and make sure to complete information
+							about your company and website domain you want to use for community license.</span>
 						</li>
 					</ul>
 				</div>